 Ask Me Anything

 Your questions and comments on any travel topic are always welcome.
 Email me here: yourtravelquestion@independent.co.uk.
-I will do my best to provide an answer – and help as many readers as possible.
+I will do my best to provide an answer – and help as many readers as possible, whether you are seeking reassurance, information or inspiration.

 Simon Calder